-Setting Description Factory Default Available channels This option is only adjustable when the AWK-3131A plays the 6 (in B/G/N Mixed vary with RF type role of wireless AP.
-If the device acts as a wireless client, it mode) follows the channel of the associated access point
+Setting Description Factory Default Available channels vary with RF type This option is only adjustable when the AWK-3131A plays the role of wireless AP.
+If the device acts as a wireless client, it follows the channel of the associated access point 6 (in B/G/N Mixed mode)

-NOTE The AWK supports DFS channels in AP mode and will automatically detect interfering radar signals.
+The AWK supports DFS channels in AP mode and will automatically detect interfering radar signals.
 The AWK will perform a 60-seconds scan to check for radar signals before starting to use the DFS channel.
 If a radar signal was detected, the AWK will move to another channel after 10 seconds.
 The channel with the interfering radar signal will be unavailable for 30 minutes.